-This post is about the first book in the Lis’ Book Club, which is limited to books that have personally impacted my life.
-All previous selections can be found here.
+Tell Me Who I am by Joanna Hodgkin is a book picking for my personal reading list: the best memoires and biographies, which is limited to books that have personally impacted my life.
+All previous book recommendations can be found on my Bookshelf.
 Enjoy!

 What if you get into an accident and you lose all of your memories?
 It happened to Alex Lewis after a motorbike accident when he was 18 years old.It’s basically the start of a long journey to find his life-story.
 The truth and the lies, and the help of his twin brother.Let me show you my thoughts about the documentary Tell Me Who I Am.